-The SDP relaxation approach is based on convex relaxations of either the least squares formulation or the least unsquared deviation formulation of the synchronization problem, which are both non-convex optimization problems.
-These convex relaxations are semidefinite programming problems (and hence its name) that are obtained via the by-now classic \emph{lifting} technique (see, \eg, \cite{LMS+10}) and shown to be tight --- the optimal solutions to the relaxed problem are also optimal for its non-relaxed counterpart --- under certain assumptions on the observation and noise models~\cite{arie2012global,wang2013exact,javanmard2016phase,rosen2016se,bandeira2017tightness,bandeira2018random}.
-A major drawback of the SDP relaxation approach is that it does not scale well with $n$ since it requires solving a semidefinite programming problem with an $N\times N$ matrix decision variable, where $N$ is linear in $n$.
-Hence, this approach is impractical when a large number of group elements are to be estimated.
-One remedy to this is to devise specialized optimization algorithms for solving the large SDP problem.
-For example, an alternating direction augmented Lagrangian method has been developed in \cite{wang2013exact} solving for a semidefinite programming relaxation of the least unsquared deviation formulation of synchronization problems over the special orthogonal group.
-However, the computational time is still not satisfactory when the number $n$ of target group elements is beyond a few hundreds.
-Furthermore, these specialized optimization algorithms often require sophisticated tuning of multiple algorithmic parameters such as the step sizes or the penalty parameter in the augmented Lagrangian term.
-Another possible remedy is to solve the large SDP problem by using the Burer-Monteiro approach~\cite{burer2003nonlinear, burer2005local}, which amounts to replacing the large semidefinite matrix variable $Z \in \mathbb{R}^{N\times N}$ by some factorization $YY^\top$ with $Y\in \mathbb{R}^{N\times f}$ and solving the resulting optimization problem in the smaller matrix variable $Y$.
-However, the Burer-Monteiro approach is prone to sub-optimality due to local minima, unless the factorization dimension $f$ is sufficiently large~\cite{bandeira2016low, boumal2016non, boumal2020deterministic, ling2020solving}.
+The SDP relaxation approach is mainly based on convex relaxations of either the least squares formulation or the least unsquared deviation formulation of the synchronization problem, both of which are non-convex.
+These convex relaxations are SDP problems (hence the name of the approach) that are obtained via the by-now classic \emph{lifting} technique (see, \eg, \cite{LMS+10}) and are shown to be tight --- the optimal solutions to the relaxed problem are also optimal for its non-relaxed counterpart --- under certain assumptions on the observation and noise models~\cite{wang2013exact,javanmard2016phase,rosen2016se,hajek2016achieving,bandeira2017tightness,bandeira2018random}.
+Recently, using results from harmonic analysis and representation theory, an SDP relaxation for general compact groups and general objective functions (as opposed to just the squared or unsquared deviation) has been derived and studied in~\cite{bandeira2020non}.
+A major drawback of the SDP relaxation approach is that it does not scale well with the number $n$ of group elements to be estimated.
+Indeed, the approach requires solving an SDP problem with an $M\times M$ matrix decision variable, where $M$ is linear in $n$.
+As such, the computational cost is on the order of $n^{3.5}$~\cite[Section 6.6.3]{BN01}, which can be prohibitive when $n$ is large.
+One remedy of this is to devise specialized algorithms for solving the large SDP problem.
+For example, an alternating direction augmented Lagrangian method was developed in \cite{wang2013exact} to solve an SDP relaxation of the least unsquared deviation formulation of the synchronization problem over the special orthogonal group.
+However, the computational cost is still not satisfactory when $n$ is beyond a few hundreds.
+Moreover, the performance of the method is rather sensitive to how various parameters (\eg, step size, penalty parameter) are tuned.
+Another possible remedy is to solve the large SDP problem using the Burer-Monteiro heuristic~\cite{burer2003nonlinear, burer2005local}, which amounts to replacing the large semidefinite matrix variable $Z \in \mathbb{R}^{M\times M}$ by some factorization $YY^\top$ with $Y\in \mathbb{R}^{M\times f}$ and solving the resulting optimization problem with the smaller matrix variable $Y$.
+However, the Burer-Monteiro heuristic, being a non-convex approach, is prone to sub-optimality due to the presence of local minima, unless the factorization dimension $f$ is sufficiently large~\cite{bandeira2016low, boumal2016non, boumal2020deterministic, ling2020solving}.